Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 evil-c2.net (Known C2 Domain)\
 \
 The alert successfully identified known malicious indicators within the threat intelligence feed.
 These indicators are associated with high-risk and critical threats and should trigger analyst review, investigation, and continued monitoring for potential matches within network, DNS, firewall, TLS, and endpoint telemetry.

+Please refer to image # 18 in the repository.

 **Detection Rule**